yentheng0110/tp/docs/UserGuide.md

 By diagnosis: <br> Format: findDiagnosis diagnosis<br>
 Note : <br>
-• Single diagnosis to be entered.
+• Single diagnosis to be entered (case-insensitive).
 All corresponding patients' information and visit records will be printed to terminal, with exactly matched diagnosis. <br>
 Example: `findDiagnosis Runny Nose`